patty-chow/documentdb-extension-playground/README.md

      - `billing` - Financial transactions

 5. **Import sample healthcare data:**
-   - Right-click on the `patients` collection and select "Import"
+   - Right-click on the `patients` collection and select "Import Documents into Collection..."
    - Choose `data/healthcare/patients.json` from this repository
    - Repeat for other collections using their respective JSON files